 - Genetic factors: Some individuals may have genetic predispositions that make their mast cells hyper-responsive.

-- Environmental triggers: Infections, stress, allergens, and certain medications or foods can activate mast cells inappropriately.
+- Environmental triggers: Infections, mold exposure, stress, allergens, and certain medications or foods can activate mast cells inappropriately.

 - Idiopathic: In many cases, the exact cause is unknown.